-BCMH was developed to link families of children with special health care needs to a network of child-centered providers and also to help families obtain payment for the medical services their children need.
-Children ages 0 – 21 who are permanent residents of Ohio may be eligible for CMH services.
+CMH was developed to link families of children with special health care needs to a network of child-centered providers and also to assist families in obtaining payment for the medical services their children need.
+Children ages 0-21 who are permanent residents of Ohio may be eligible for CMH services.
 Local Public Health Nurses may be contacted for more information.

 Public health nurses provide education to the child and parent/s regarding eradication and prevention of head lice.
 Nurses will instruct the parent on methods to remove head lice and nits in order for the child to return to school.
 Appointments are highly encouraged and donations are accepted.

 Wyandot County Public Health provides child safety seats and booster seats to eligible low-income families through the Ohio Buckles Buckeyes Program for a minimal fee.
 The overall goal is to increase the availability of child safety seats for families who could not otherwise afford them and to increase correct installation and proper use of child safety seats.
 For more information on this program and how to apply, click here.